So that together you may with one voice glorify the God and Father of our Lord Jesus Christ. Romans 15:6

 Accept One Another

 1 Now we who are strong ought to bear the weaknesses of the weak, and not to please ourselves.
 2 Let each one of us please his neighbor for that which is good, to build him up.
 3 For even Christ did not please himself.
 But, as it is written,

-“The reproaches of those who reproached you fell on me.”
+“The insults of those who reproach you have fallen on me.” a

 4 For whatever things were written before were written for our learning, that through perseverance and through encouragement of the Scriptures we might have hope.

-5 Now the God of perseverance and of encouragement grant that you be of the same mind with one another according to Christ Jesus, 6 so that together you may with one voice glorify the God and Father of our Lord Jesus Christ.7 Therefore accept one another, just as Christ also accepted you, to the glory of God.
+5 Now the God of perseverance and of encouragement grant that you be of the same mind with one another according to Christ Jesus, 6 so that together, with one voice, you might glorify the God and Father of our Lord Jesus Christ.
+7 Therefore accept one another, just as Christ also accepted you, to the glory of God.

 Christ the Servant of Jews and Gentiles

 8 Now I say that Christ has been made a servant of the circumcision for the truth of God, that he might confirm the promises given to the fathers, 9 and that the Gentiles might glorify God for his mercy.
 As it is written,